Whatever it is, let me proceed with my chronicle.

 It was an almost 25-minute run-walk before I entered the extravagantly but beautifully lighted Iloilo Provincial Capitol (IPC).
 Did the unremoved holiday decors worked its magic on me?
 Woo-hoo!
 The pain at the side of my stomach had fully abated.

 This is where we passed by Plazuela and SM City.
 There were a handful of marathoners who were already returning for their second loop while I was still craning my neck for the U-turn at San Augustin Church to show itself to me!
-It's still 6km/hr for me and there was no acid reflux and signs for the dreaded UTI (Urinary Tract Infection) which I experienced twice during my training because of my drenched shorts.
+It's still 6km/hr for me and there were no cramps (successul do-it-yourself kinesiology taping for my calves), acid reflux and signs for the dreaded UTI (Urinary Tract Infection) which I experienced twice during my training because of my drenched shorts.
 Frankly, this constancy in my pace was one of the things that motivated me amidst the discontentment about the run route.

 Reentering Esplanade 1, I stopped at the Dinagyang Mural and requested a marshal for my pictorial.